NeoZorK/neozork-hld-prediction/docs/development/comprehensive-data-quality-final-summary.md

 ### Expected Behavior

-- **First run**: System detects and fixes all real issues in one attempt
+- **First run**: System detects and fixes all real issues in one attempt with automatic cycling
 - **Second run**: System shows no issues (or only legitimate remaining issues)
 - **Metadata columns**: No false positives from columns like `source_file`
 - **Backup safety**: Original data is always preserved
 - **One-try fix**: All issues resolved without requiring multiple runs
+- **Automatic cycling**: System continues fixing until all issues are resolved (max 5 iterations)

 ## Quality Assurance